davanstrien/Programming-Historian-Computer-Vision-Lessons-submission/00_lesson_outline.md

 - How much data
 - What labels?
 - How many classes?

-Classification (transfer learning)
+- Classification (transfer learning)
-Metrics for validating performance
+- Metrics for validating performance
-Generalisability in humanities models/data Reproducibility?
+- Generalisability in humanities models/data
+- Reproducibility?
-Something on working with probabilities as outputs?
+- Something on working with probabilities as outputs?

+### Appendix
+- Working with video (some hints on the steps you would need to take with links)
+- working with audio (some hints on the steps you would need to take with links)

 ### Other things you can do and further resources
+- fastai course
+-